diskoverdata/diskover-docs/source_files/install_elasticsearch_linux_centos_and_rhel.md

 yum -y install java-1.8.0-openjdk.x86_64
 ```

-#### Install Elasticsearch 7.x:
+#### Install Elasticsearch 8.x:

->_Note_: Elasticsearch 8.x is not supported at the moment.

 The following section describes installing Elasticsearch on Linux CentOS and RHEL.

-🔴 &nbsp;You can find the latest 7.x.x version on the [Elasticsearch download page](https://www.elastic.co/downloads/elasticsearch).
+🔴 &nbsp;You can find the latest 8.x.x version on the [Elasticsearch download page](https://www.elastic.co/downloads/elasticsearch).

 🔴 &nbsp;Install the latest version of Elasticsearch - you also need to keep up to date with patches, security enhancements, etc. as new versions are released: